barryvdh/laravel-debugbar/readme.md

     'Barryvdh\Debugbar\ServiceProvider',

-You need to publish the assets from this package.
+~~You need to publish the assets from this package.~~ Since 1.7, you don't need to publish the assets anymore.

-    $ php artisan debugbar:publish

 Note: The public assets can change overtime (because of upstream changes), it is recommended to re-publish them after update.
 You can also add the republish command in composer.json.